 Plates are falling in two minutes, try to go get some.
 If you've already gotten your tower, shove top and rotate mid.
-Those spicy 2 plates worth 320 will thank you for your effort.
-Plates will fall after you get the second one most likely, but if not finish off the tower.
+Those plates are extra juicy and if you're that ahead no one should be able to stop you.

 Teamfighting is rather difficult on Riven.
-But you really just have to wait for an opportunity to engage with ERF Third Q -> Auto -> W. This gives you 1.5 seconds of cc and whatever other damage you can get off in that time.
+But you really just have to wait for an opportunity to engage with ERF Third Q -> Auto -> W. This gives you 1.5 seconds of cc and whatever other damage you (and your team) can get off in that time.

 Always target champions with cc that you can one shot.
 Morgana?
 Nami?
 Sure!
 Alistar?
 Sion?
 Probably not.
-If you can hit them and the adc/mid laner with the combo and live to tell the story or reengage that's the ideal timeline.
-Of course you could always hit the miracle combo of all 5 with everything but that's incredibly rare.
+If you can hit them and the adc/mid laner with the combo, finish them off, and live to tell the story, do it.
+Of course you could always hit the miracle combo on all 5 and one shot everyone, but that's incredibly rare.

-This usually can kill one or two champions assuming you don't get interrupted (make sure that doesn't happen).
-Sometimes you just have to wait for someone to "draw aggro" (run in like an idiot) and then engage because all the CC will be used on them.
+This usually can kill one or two champions assuming you don't get interrupted.
+Sometimes you just have to wait for someone to run in like an idiot and then engage because all the CC will be used on them.

 Credit Where Credit is Due